 6. Focussing on the Iris

 Using a macro lens doesn’t always guarantee you get a beautiful pattern of the iris without the sclera.
-In which case, you need to adopt a crop tool to cut out the sclera.
+In this case, you need to adopt a crop tool to cut out the sclera.
 This way, you can reframe the shot and recompose the image.
 However, beware of overcropping as it can pixelate your image.
 Additionally, you can add a green tint to the iris to highlight the contrast and add more detail to it.

 Eye photography is a challenging sub-genre of macro photography.
 However, you can master it if you can maintain the stability of your camera and subject.
 In addition, you must be able to use lighting effects judiciously to highlight your subject.
 Finally, you get a stunning resultant image when everything works out with perfect synchronization.